opea-project/GenAIExamples/ChatQnA/README.md

 # Enable TEI for embedding model higher throughput (Optional)
-Text Embeddings Inference (TEI) is a toolkit for deploying and serving open source text embeddings and sequence classification models.
-TEI enables high-performance extraction for the most popular models, it supports token based dynamic batching.
-We
+Text Embeddings Inference (TEI) is a toolkit designed for deploying and serving open-source text embeddings and sequence classification models efficiently.
+With TEI, users can extract high-performance features using various popular models.
+It supports token-based dynamic batching for enhanced performance.

+To launch the TEI service, you can use the following commands:

 ```bash
 model=BAAI/bge-large-en-v1.5